-Panning, zooming with large data from Geopackage and file geodatabase is like GIS on steroids.
+Panning and zooming with large data from Geopackage, and file geodatabase is like GIS on steroids.
 And cached labeling gives faster rendering and redraw times.

 When you have overlapping labels, the traditional approach is either to generate annotations or alter the layer’s placement settings.
 However, this often results in something messy or completely ineffective.

-While most GIS software tout smart label placement , they never are.
+While most GIS software touts smart label placement , they never are.
 The best idea that I’ve seen so far is how you can just pick up and move labels in QGIS 3.
-Also, you can hide, shift and style single labels.
+Also, you can hide, shift, and style single labels.

 The theme surrounding QGIS 3 is its inventive, new ideas to improve user experience.
 Adding to the list, users can ensure they have valid coordinate systems by previewing their valid bounds.

 When you go into the CRS project properties tab, it shows graphically relevant coordinate systems.
-For example, here is the valid extent for Australia.
+For example, here is a valid extent for Australia.

-It’s QGIS sense of charm to build software with lots of fresh ideas and features that puts users first.
+It’s a QGIS sense of charm to build software with lots of fresh ideas and features that put users first.
 In today’s modern GIS environment, this type of user-first thinking is all too welcome.